Recurring Billing Requirements

 Enhanced Notification at Enrollment

-- Confirmation of subscription agreement
+- Confirmation of the subscription agreement

 - Transaction amount and frequency

-- How and when subscription will be renewed
+- How and when it renews

 - Clear cancellation instructions